 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is liberty.2 Corinthians 3:17(NASB)

 It was on the day of Pentecost that the Church was born.
 It was on that unique day that by one Spirit, all the believers in the upper room were baptised into the Body of Christ.
 All ate of the same spiritual food and all drank for the same living fountain.
-All were placed into the His Body by the ONE Spirit – and throughout the Church dispensation the moment a sinner is saved by grace through faith, he is removed from his position in Adam and baptised into the Body of Christ, by the same Holy Spirit.
+All were placed into His Body "by the ONE Spirit," and throughout the Church dispensation, the moment a sinner is saved by grace through faith, he is removed from his position in Adam and baptised into the Body of Christ, by the same Holy Spirit.

-What a privilege it is to be a member of Christ's Body for we all eat of the same Bread of Life; we all drink from the same Living Water and we all partake of the same Spirit of God.
-We all have the same indwelling Holy Spirit.
-We all partake of the same spiritual benefits.
-We all have the same heavenly inheritance and we are all equally loved by the same Lord Jesus Christ.
+What a privilege it is to be a member of Christ's Body, for we all eat of the same Bread of Life, we all drink from the same Living Water, and we all partake of the same Spirit of God.
+We all have the same indwelling Holy Spirit, and we all partake of the same spiritual benefits.
+We all have the same heavenly inheritance, and we are all equally loved by the same Lord Jesus Christ.

 Heavenly Father, thank You that I am a full and equal member of the Church and that by Your grace I was baptised into the Body of Christ at my salvation.
 Thank You that I can partake of the same spiritual benefits that have been promised to all Your children.
 Thank You for the gifts, graces, benefits, and ministry You have seen fit to give to me, by Your grace.
 I pray that I may be a willing and obedient member of Christ's Body and fulfil all the work You have prepared for me to do, to Your praise and glory.
 This I ask in Jesus' name and for His eternal glory, AMEN.